wrwrwr/blackbox/README.md

 ### [_d suffix][]

-Instead of taking a single variation scale, these variants are configured with a high and low value and gradually diminish variations during the course of a training session.
+Instead of taking a single variation scale, these variants are configured with a high and low value and gradually diminish parameter variations during the course of a training session.

 [_d suffix]: blob/master/trainer_local_d.pyx